Describe a rule you did not like in school.: IELTS Speaking Cue Card

 Follow up questions

-How did the homework punishment affect your attitude towards school?
+How did the punishment affect your attitude towards school?

 What alternative methods of discipline do you think would have been better?

-I believe that instead of punishment, teachers could have offered support or extra time for students struggling with homework.
-Encouraging discussions about challenges could have fostered a more positive learning environment.
+I believe that instead of punishment, teachers could have offered support or extra time for students who struggled with homework.
+Encouraging discussions about difficulties could have fostered a more positive learning environment and helped students manage their workload better.

 Did you ever talk to your teachers about this rule?